Houses for Sale Miami Looking for a home in the…

 This new update and projections for the 2020 to 2024 5 year forecast period ahead for the US housing market offers key facts, data, perspective, predictions, price factors, expert opinion and forecasted trends from top sources such as NAR, Trulia, Freddie Mac, Zillow, Case Shiller, Trading Economics, and more.

 Although worries of a housing crash persist, a housing hungry Millennial middle class, and powerful economic performance will any outweigh housing crash indicators.
 As you’ll see in the charts, videos and opinions below this market is an interesting phase.

 This United States Housing Report is the most widely read and thorough update/prediction for 2019/2020, and other housing and economic data to 2026.
 Please bookmark for coming fresh updates!

 It’s true, mortgage rates are forecast to fall and there’s some good deals for home loans and refinance loans.
-According to Freddie Mac, the mortgage rate for a 30-year, conventional, fixed-rate mortgage decreased to 3.47% in February 2020.
+According to Freddie Mac, the average commitment rate for a 30-year, conventional, fixed-rate mortgage decreased to 3.47% in February 2020.
 This is down from a 3.62% rate in January.
 The average commitment rate in 2019 was 3.94%.